fazildgr8/virtual_pen_MNIST/README.md

 # virtual_pen_MNIST
 This is a python program which uses deep learning and image processing to create virtual pen where the user can hover with the configured colour tip over the webcam to write digits.
-The deep learning model trained using mnist is used to recognize the digits.
+The deep learning model trained using MNIST Datasets (Extract the data.rar) is used to recognize the digits.
 It uses keras for deep learning and opencv for image processing.

 # Step 1 Train the Deep Learning Model